 Minimize your iCloud photo library

 Perhaps the worst things about iCloud storage is that the free tier gives you only 5 GB of space.
 Besides photos and videos, that includes your complete phone backup and all other app synchronizations.

-Gemini is an essential utility that does just that — finds duplicate and similar photos anywhere on your Mac and deletes them with ease.
-It’s the answer to the torrent of similar-looking images.
+Gemini is an essential utility that finds duplicate and similar photos anywhere on your Mac and deletes them with ease – an excellent option because your iCloud photos are synced to your Mac.
+It’s the perfect answer to a torrent of similar-looking images.
 With Gemini, you can continue taking as many pictures as needed, knowing that the algorithm will quickly find the best one and discard the rest.

-To scan your Mac folder for duplicates with Gemini:
+To scan your Mac folders for duplicates with Gemini, take these steps:

 Using AnyTrans is just as intuitive as to sign into iCloud:

 - Make sure your iPhone and Mac are on the same WiFi network